 Currently, the following types of metabolite analyses can be requested in a CSP proposal:

-- Primary Metabolite Analysis – small, hydrophilic polar metabolites such as amino acids, nucleic acids, sugars and small organic acids.
+- Polar Metabolite Analysis – small, hydrophilic polar metabolites such as amino acids, nucleic acids, sugars and small organic acids, often involved in primary metabolism.
 Limit 200 samples.

-- Secondary Metabolite Analysis – generally non-polar metabolites not directly involved in primary metabolism, such as antibiotics, polyketides, phenolics.
+- Non-polar Metabolite Analysis – generally non-polar metabolites not directly involved in primary metabolism, such as antibiotics, polyketides, phenolics.
 Limit 500 samples.

-- “Targeted” stable isotope labeling of either primary or secondary metabolites.
-Limit 200 (if primary) or 500 (if secondary) samples.
+- “Targeted” stable isotope labeling of either polar or non-polar metabolites.
+Limit 200 (if polar) or 500 (if non-polar) samples.

-Additional Capabilities – JGI also has limited capacity for samples that include (a) stable isotopic labeling of “untargeted” metabolites, (b) lipidomics, or (c) “untargeted” high-throughput screening.
-Please contact Metabolomics group lead Trent Northen to discuss available metabolomics analyses complementary to your research.
+Additional Capabilities – JGI also has limited capacity for samples that include (a) stable isotopic labeling or (b) lipidomics.
+Please contact Metabolomics group lead Trent Northen or Katherine Louie to discuss available metabolomics analyses complementary to your research.

-Primary metabolite analysis consists of small, polar metabolites such as amino acids, nucleic acids, sugars and small organic acids that typically play a role in normal growth and development, and often part of fundamental metabolic pathways essential for survival.
+Polar metabolite analysis consists of small, polar metabolites such as amino acids, nucleic acids, sugars and small organic acids that are typically part of primary metabolism, often playing a role in normal growth and development and part of fundamental metabolic pathways essential for survival.
 Characterizing primary metabolites is important for examining interspecies interactions and cross-feeding, and can be used to determine what substrates are synthesized, taken up or released by different organisms under various environmental conditions.

 Extraction is performed on a sample (e.g. media, microbial pellet) that has been lyophilized dry, then 100% methanol added to extract the primary metabolites while precipitating most proteins and salts.
-Each sample extract is run on the JGI LC-MS/MS system with HILIC chromatography, with acquisition of UV as well as MS and MS/MS fragmentation spectra. (~1.5 hrs/sample)
+Each sample extract is run on the JGI LC-MS/MS system with HILIC chromatography, with acquisition of UV as well as MS and MS/MS fragmentation spectra. (~1 hr/sample)